mlemgroup/mlem-stats/README.md

 The list of instances is sorted by a 'score' value.
 This value is determined by data.lemmyverse.net.
 It roughly (but not exactly) corresponds to the size of the instance.

 An instance is excluded from the list if:
-- It has a negative score
+- It has a negative score.
-- It has less than 20 users
+- It has less than 20 users.
-- It has a `susReason`
+- It has a `susReason`.
+- It is listed in the `input/blacklist.json` file.